AmazingKid1998/LillyTask/DOCUMENTATION.md

 ## Problems Faced

-1. **Initial script execution on Windows (`start.ps1` vs `start.bat`)**
-   - I initially tried to run `./start.ps1` from Command Prompt and received:
-     `'.' is not recognized as an internal or external command...`
-   - I realised that `.ps1` is a PowerShell script and I was in `cmd.exe`.
-The fix was either:
-     - Run `start.bat` instead from Command Prompt (which I did), or
-     - Use PowerShell to run the `.ps1` script.
-   - Once I ran `start.bat`, the virtual environment activated correctly and Uvicorn started without issues.

-2. **Understanding how data is returned from `/medicines`**
-   - At first I wasn’t sure if the endpoint returned an array or an object.
-Inspecting the JSON and reading `main.py` clarified that it returns an object with a `medicines` property.
-   - I adjusted the frontend code accordingly, accessing `data.medicines` and falling back to an empty array if it was missing.
+1. **Route conflict between the average endpoint and `/medicines/{name}`**
+   - Initially, I implemented the average endpoint at `/medicines/average-price`.
+   - However, FastAPI was matching this path against the existing route `/medicines/{name}`, treating `"average-price"` as if it were a medicine name.
+That meant the request never reached my average function and always returned `{"error": "Medicine not found"}`.
+   - I debugged this by:
+     - Checking the automatically generated docs at `/docs` to see which routes were registered.
+     - Calling `/medicines/average-price` directly and confirming that the single-medicine handler was being used.
+   - To avoid the conflict, I changed the average endpoint to `/medicines/average/price`, which no longer overlaps with `/medicines/{name}`.
+After updating the frontend to call the new path, the average price started working correctly.

-3. **Form encoding vs JSON in POST/DELETE requests**
+2. **Form encoding vs JSON in POST/DELETE requests**
    - FastAPI’s `Form(...)` parameters expect form-encoded data, not JSON.
    - My first instinct was to send JSON from the frontend, but this would not bind correctly to `name: str = Form(...)`.
    - I fixed this by using `URLSearchParams` and setting the `Content-Type` to `application/x-www-form-urlencoded`, which worked as expected.

-4. **Handling potential invalid data gracefully**
+3. **Handling potential invalid data gracefully**
    - While building the rendering logic, I had to think about how to handle undefined, null, or non-numeric values for `price` so the UI wouldn’t break.
    - I addressed this with small helpers and type-checks, and verified that the page continues to work even if some data entries are incomplete.